Math & Numeracy

 Each cohort is limited to 24-26 teachers.
-Participants will be expected to:
+Participants are expected to:

-- Commit to the following (includes two face-to-face training sessions and two 6-week online courses):
+- Commit to the following (includes two face-to-face training sessions and one 6-week online course):

-- Friday, September 30, 2016, 8:00 am - 4:00 pm – MNI Kickoff at Hamline University in St. Paul.
+- Early fall – MNI Kickoff at Hamline University in St. Paul.
 The MNI Kickoff meeting introduces you to your colleagues and this project as you begin your work with MNI.

 - Ongoing.
 Collaborate with an MNI colleague to improve math instruction.

 - October – December.
 Complete Foundations of Teaching Adult Numeracy and participate in a webinar with MNI colleagues upon course completion; meet weekly (in person or on the phone) with a partner to discuss & collaborate on course content. (over 8 weeks, approximately 3-5 hours/week)